 - Write the top 10 things in your life that cause you stress.
 For each stress factor, write what you can do to change it.

 - What are irritations in your life that could use a change in perspective?
 Can you take less seriously, find humor in?
-How can that change have a positive effect in your life?
+How can that change have a positive effect on your life?

 - List something good that has recently caught your attention to make you realize how fortunate you are.

-- Think about qualities in people you admire.
-List these qualities and how you can incorporate them in your life.
+- Think about the qualities of the people you admire.
+List these qualities and how you can incorporate them into your life.